rticommunity/rticonnextdds-connector-go/README.md

 > **💡 macOS Users**: Use `osx-arm64` for Apple Silicon Macs (M1/M2/M3) and `osx-x64` for Intel Macs.
 You can check your architecture with `uname -m` (arm64 = Apple Silicon, x86_64 = Intel).

-> **✨ New**: CGO compilation is now automatic!
-No manual CGO flags needed - just set the runtime library path above.

 > **💡 New to RTI Connector Go?** Try the [go-get-example](examples/go-get-example/) first - it provides a complete walkthrough of this installation process with a simple working example.

 ### Your First DDS Application